MmCopyVirtualMemory/Diablo/README.md

 # Disclaimer

 **This is an unfinished product as most everything I write.
 There are likely many problems that my eyes have yet to catch.
 If you see one, a PR is very welcome.
 As of now I haven't decided to post the library that I use for process handling so I will leave that up to the reader to add themselves.
+Because of this, the project is not designed to be built and ran out of the box.
 As of now, the "Full" version development has been abandoned.
 I had it working with most of the same features but I decided that the lightweight console version better suited my needs so I never continued developing the full version.
 Regardless, if anyone is interested, it is included but the following writeup only covers the lite version.**

 # Features